mmisty/cypress-grep/README.md

   // This setting will only affect Interactive mode
   addControlToUI: true,

   // This setting will be controllable in Interactive mode
+  // Default value for it would be taken from here
   showTagsInTitle: true,

   // This setting will be controllable in Interactive mode
+  // Default value for it would be taken from here
   showExcludedTests: true,

 });